Completing, filing and serving documents

 How do I file documents

-You can file documents by post or over the counter of the appropriate registry.
+You can also file documents by post or over the counter at the registry.

 Find out more at Employment Court forms and fees(external link) and how to find us on Contact and find us page(external link).